Exhibition shot of Manufractured

 Photo Credit: Philip Cohen

-Fear Culture © 2007 by Artist: Michele Pred included confiscated airport items like small scissors, razor blades or tweezers.
+Fear Culture © 2007 by Artist: Michele Pred included confiscated airport items like small scissors, razor blades, or tweezers.
 Each item was contained within a petri dish, a perfect metaphor for closely examining our fear and anti-terrorism policies.
-The large dramatic size at 66" x 80" and careful, almost "sterile" assembly was eye catching, meaningful and accessible.
+The large dramatic size at 66" x 80" and careful, almost "sterile" assembly were eye-catching, meaningful, and accessible.
 People had an immediate response to the confiscated items within each plastic case.
 I think this is because all of us have either had an item confiscated at the airport or witnessed something being taken from a passenger.
 Additional information about this artwork can be read in an article on American Craft Blog by Mija Riedel.

-For me, as a maker, I have a little trouble appreciating the final work.
-This seemed more like an "exercise", than a fully realized art piece.
+As a maker, I have a little trouble appreciating the final work.
+This seemed more like an "exercise" than a fully-realized art piece.
 What would have been more convincing?
 I tend to prefer that the manufactured materials be more transformed by the craft of making or have multiple levels of meaning.
 I wonder if the Craft Forward symposium will address this issue?

 I think that the photo right from the exhibition gives you a better idea.
 For some reason, I was not impressed.
 Maybe I am too tired to care, but shock value over pantyliner expositions that say the "f-word", are not enough Craft Forward for me.